• instagram

 2nd Day: BAKU & ABSHERON (map link)

 Breakfast at the hotel.
-Pick up from hotel at 09:30 for Absheron tour (40 min drive from Baku).
+Pick up from hotel at 09:30 for Absheron Peninsula tour (40 min drive from Baku) that covers three historical places.

 Let`s begin our interesting tour around “Land of Fire”!
 Our excursion will start with visiting Gala village (40 min drive from Baku), which today is the State Historical Ethnographic Reserve and Open Air Museum offering the opportunity to see the original lifestyle of Azerbaijani people dated back to 10th-19th centuries.
-It is a unique place where you can not only make a tour into the past, but also try to bake bread in ancient oven “tandir”, weave a carpet, smear with clay in a pottery workshop or feed camels and horses.
+It is a unique place where you can not only make a tour into the past, but also try to do interactive mini classes – pottery, carpet weaving and making lavash.
+Anyway, the “Gala” museum complex is a wonderful place for exploring the lifestyle of ancient Azerbaijani settlers, familiarizing with all kinds of master classes and tasting local cuisine, and having excellent time.

 Our next stop is Ateshgah Fire Temple in the village of Surakhani that for centuries has been attracting crowds of thrill seekers.
 Built in the 17th–18th centuries around naturally burning flames which were previously worshipped by Zoroastrians, the site then had become an important place of pilgrimage for fire-worshipping Hindus until the 1880s.
 Today it houses a well-designed open air museum.